Bread-Experts-Group/breadmod/README.md

   - [X] Mixin for turning burning blocks into another block
   - [X] Edible
   - [X] Custom charcoal block as a result of bread block being burned
+  - [ ] Portal block that leads into the bread dimension
 - [ ] Heating Element
+  - [ ] make it work properly
+  - [ ] integrate into heating system
+  - [ ] actually make the heating system work (pneumaticcraft compat?)
 - [ ] Bread Dimension
   - [X] A dimension composed of bread blocks
   - [X] Nonflammable